 Influenced most by his parents who spent hours singing together around the family's piano, Cody Farrar comes by his love for music honestly.
 Raised on everything from Elvis to Ozzy, he developed a taste for all styles of music ranging from 50's do-wap to classic country to heavy metal.
 It is exactly this upbringing that has given him the ability to compose songs in such varied styles.
-The Booneville, Mississippi resident is credited with writing most of the band's original songs and fronts the group with a seasoned voice that one finds almost unbelievable when you consider he is only in his twenties.
+The Booneville, Mississippi resident is credited with writing most of the band's original songs and fronts the group with a seasoned voice that one finds almost unbelievable when you consider he is only in his thirties.
 When not writing new music for the band, Cody enjoys spending time with his wife and being outdoors fishing and camping.

 Born in Tupelo, Mississippi, Britt Sheffield is now a resident of Oxford, Mississippi.
 Britt started playing piano at a young age and then added guitar and bass to his list of accomplishments while in Junior High.
 Although he readily admits he's a bit of a newcomer to bluegrass, his beginnings playing in rock bands in high school and country bands in college have molded him into a solid bluegrass bass player.
 He enjoys listening to everything from John Mayer to Cadillac Sky to Johnny Cash.
 When not on stage, he enjoys spending time with his wife and family.